Good Morning Gitmo: Performance history

 The play was developed and devised by the ensemble using improvisation.
 Mike Geraghty crafted all of Yahyah's stand-up comedy material.
 After 55 days, Mishu Hilmy and Eric Simon completed writing the script.
 Currently, The Annoyance Theater owns the rights to Good Morning Gitmo.

 In remembrance of 9/11, Playbill listed the work as one of 13 shows inspired by the tragedies of the September 11 terrorist attacks, their aftermath, and the rebuilding of America.

 Reception

-Though the show was supported by movements such as Occupy Chicago, it received mixed and negative reviews.
+The show received mixed and negative reviews.
 Justin Hayford of the Chicago Reader stated, "The few pointed moments in Eric Simon and Mishu Hilmy's diluted social satire show how great things might have been."
 Hayford, however, complimented parts of the show as being, "harrowing, hilarious stuff."
 David Menke, a Fox Nation commentator, called the show a "disgusting so called comedy about GTMO."
 He went on to write, "We have these comedians attacking our detention center.
 Good Morning Gitmo, well maybe they should wake up and see what they're doing is wrong."